Lori Lightfoot: Public safety and police

-On April 7, Lightfoot signed an executive order which further ensured that undocumented immigrants would not be excluded from receiving city benefits, opportunities, and services.
-Similar protections already largely existed under the Welcoming City Ordinance, which had been passed during her predecessor's term.

-On April 8, Lightfoot introduced a curfew on liquor sales to take effect the next day.
-This was to cut down on congregating outside of liquor stores.

-Also on April 8, Lightfoot was criticised for suspending Freedom of Information Act request deadlines, saying "I want to ask the average Chicagoan: Would you like them to do their job or would you like them to be pulled off to do FOIA requests?", and invoking the Old Testament by saying "I’m mindful of the fact that we’re in the Pesach season, the angel of death that we all talk about is the Passover story".
-Due to this, Lightfoot was subsequently awarded the tongue-in-cheek "Pharaoh Prize for Deadline Extensions" by digital-rights group the Electronic Frontier Foundation.

-Lightfoot has participated in enforcing the state's stay-at-home order, personally partaking in patrolling the city and confronting violators.

-Lightfoot-centric internet memes arose during the coronavirus outbreak, first gaining popularity in late-March amid Lightfoot's no-nonsense approach to enforcing the state's stay-at-home order.

-On November 12, 2020, to be effective on November 16, Lightfoot issued new restrictions, including a stay-at-home advisory.
-Lightfoot was scrutinized for this decision as she had been seen in prior days at a large gathering celebrating Joe Biden's election victory.
+On June 17, 2021, WBEN reported that Chicago led the nation in mass shootings, averaging approximately one per week.
+In response to the city's third mass shooting in four days, Lightfoot said: "We are part of a club of cities to which no one wants to belong: cities with mass shootings."

 2020 Black Lives Matter police violence protests

 During the 2020 Black Lives Matter (BLM) anti-police violence protests sparked by the murder of George Floyd, Lightfoot, who campaigned as a police reformer, stated that police unions have continued to be one of the main obstacles to reform of the department:

 Lightfoot further stated that police violence and brutality "demean the badge" and asked the public to report police misconduct.

 On May 31, during a conference call with all 50 Chicago aldermen, Lightfoot got into a heated argument with fellow Democrat Raymond Lopez of the 15th Ward.
 The two swore at one another after Lopez criticized the mayor's response to looting and rioting during the George Floyd protests.

 In August 2020, she came under criticism for not allowing protests on the block where she lives.
 Lightfoot said this was justified because she had received threats.